-How Can Business Wargaming Overcome New Risk and Apprehension Right Now?
+How Can a Business Wargaming Conquer Risk and Apprehension?

-Business wargaming can help organizations identify opportunities and threats and develop plans to respond.
+Business wargaming can help organizations identify opportunities and threats and develop response plans.
 The process can also be used to train employees and develop their skills.

 War Game History and Background